aeserran/Twitter-Python-LEMI-1481881775100/README.md

 ## Run the app in Bluemix

-1. Download the code to your computer (or git clone git@github.com:bulutmf/PerInsight.git).
+1. Download the code to your computer: `git clone git@github.com:bulutmf/PerInsight.git`.
-2. Go to the downloaded folder. `cd PerInsight`
+2. cd into the app directory: `cd PerInsight`
-3. Open the `manifest.yml` file.
-4. Edit `name` and `host` to something else.
+3. Open the `manifest.yml` file and edit `name` and `host` fields to something else.
 Don't use the **PerInsight** as it is already taken.
 Your host name should be unique in Bluemix, i.e. not taken by someone else.
-5. Set api end point to dedicated bluemix: `bluemix api https://api.w3ibm.bluemix.net`
+4. Set the api end point to dedicated bluemix: `bluemix api https://api.w3ibm.bluemix.net`
-6. Login: `bluemix login`.
-Enter your *username*, *password* and choose your *org* and *space* (if you have multiple).
+5. Login: `bluemix login`.
-7. Create a **Insights for Twitter** service: `cf create-service twitterinsights Free twitter-insights-service`
+6. Create a **Insights for Twitter** service: `cf create-service twitterinsights Free twitter-insights-service`
-8. Create a **Personality Insights** service: `cf create-service personality_insights tiered personality-insights-service`
+7. Create a **Personality Insights** service: `cf create-service personality_insights tiered personality-insights-service`
-9. Push the application code to Bluemix: `cf push`
+8. Push the application code to Bluemix: `cf push`

-## Run the app locally
+## Run the app locally - you should first follow above steps to run the app in Bluemix

-1. [Install Python][]
+1. [Install Python][] (if you haven't installed it yet)
-2. Download and extract the starter code from the Bluemix UI
+2. Download the code to your computer: `git clone git@github.com:bulutmf/PerInsight.git`.
-3. cd into the app directory
+3. cd into the app directory: `cd PerInsight`
+4. Open the `server.py` file and set the values for `TWITTER_USERNAME`, `TWITTER_PASSWORD`, `PERSONALITY_INSIGHT_USERNAME` and `PERSONALITY_INSIGHT_PASSWORD`.
+You can find these values from Bluemix: Dashboard => Click on the app => Look for `Show Credentials` link on each of the service tiles.
-4. Run `python server.py`
+5. Run `python server.py`
-5. Access the running app in a browser at http://localhost:8000
+6. Access the running app in a browser at http://localhost:8000

 [Install Python]: https://www.python.org/downloads/